 - 1. Your skills, achievements and talents.
-What are you good at, eg, public speaking, study, listening and talking to people? - 2.
+What comes easily to you, eg, public speaking, study, listening and talking to people? - 2.
 What the organisation/industry is looking for that matches with your strengths specific skills, work values, team fit. - 3.
 How you add value what are you passionate about?
 How would you make a difference to that role/organisation?
 What motivates you?